mrled/keymap.click/docs/devnotes.md

 Josh has mentioned `unstated-next` to me more than once, can that help me?

 * ✅ I actually _mostly_ did this with `useKeymapUiState`, although I'd still like to go in and audit where I'm prop drilling vs where I'm using state

+### Add a guide for the main layout

+* ✅ Fill out all the info content.
+* ✅ Edit all the content -- first pass complete solo, will solicit editing from others

+### Add content for all the keys I want

+* ✅ Fill out key info content with references.
+* ✅ Edit all the content -- first pass complete solo, will solicit editing from others

+### Add prose content

+* ✅ Write about what this is, who am I, how this works, what an ErgoDox is, RSI stuff, etc etc.
+* ✅ Edit all of this. -- first pass complete solo, will solicit editing from others